Group Manager

 Features

-No configuration required - automatically detects current user and finds only groups that they are manager of
+No configuration required - automatically detects current user and finds groups that they manage

-Control via Group Policy - control which types of objects the user can add to groups, whether or not they are allowed to remove existing members, and more
+Manage via Group Policy - control which columns users see for each group and member, whether or not they can remove existing members, and more

 Click here for Group Policy ADM file that allows control of all programs options via Group Policy and a guide that explains how to use it.